Anson Branch: History

 By the 1890s, many of the mines had been worked out, and the local industry was in serious decline in the early twentieth century.
 However, the canal found a new use, when a power station was built at Birchills.
 Construction began in 1914, and some of it was operational by 1916, although it was not officially finished until 1922.
 It required a water supply, and a pumping station with two Mather and Platt pumps was installed beside the canal.
 The pumps could deliver 10.6 million gallons (48 Megalitres) per day, and once the water had passed through the power station, it was discharged into the Wyrley and Essington Canal to supply the Wolverhampton level of the Birmingham Canal Navigations.
 As a result, a pumping station near the top of Birchills locks was switched off and dismantled.
 From 1927, the power station became the responsibility of West Midlands Joint Electricity Authority, and then the British Electricity Authority following nationalisation in 1948.
 A second power station was commissioned in 1949.

-The section above the Bentley Canal junction was abandoned as a navigation in 1956, and the Bentley Canal and the rest of the Anson Branch were abandoned in 1961.
+The section above the Bentley Canal junction was abandoned as a navigation in 1956, and the Bentley Canal and the rest of the Anson Branch were abandoned by the British Transport Commission Act 1961 (9 & 10 Eliz.
+2. c. xxxvi).
 When the M6 motorway was built, it crossed the route of the branch, but because of its water supply function, a culvert was provided.
 It was large enough for small maintenance craft to pass through, although would not be considered large enough for modern pleasure craft.
 The power station was decommissioned in 1980, and the pumps were switched off, since when the branch has gradually deteriorated.

 The remains of the branch, covering an area of 13.6 acre, have been designated as a site of local importance for nature conservation (SLINC) by Walsall Council.